 Results from the national GP patient survey showed patients responded positively to questions about their involvement in planning and making decisions about their care and treatment.
-Results again were slightly below local and national averages:
+Results were above local and national averages:

-- 74% of patients who responded said the last GP they saw was good at explaining tests and treatments compared with the clinical commissioning group (CCG) average of 84% and the national average of 86%. - 88% of patients who responded said they had confidence and trust in the last GP they saw; CCG 79%; national average 82%. - 81% of patients who responded said the last nurse they saw was good at explaining tests and treatments; CCG 90%; national average 91%.
+- 89% of patients who responded said the last GP they saw was good at explaining tests and treatments compared with the clinical commissioning group (CCG) average of 83% and the national average of 86%. - 83% of patients who responded said the last GP they saw was good at involving them in decisions about their care; CCG - 78%; national average - 82%.

-• 94% of patients who responded said they had confidence and trust in the last nurse they saw; CCG - 86%; national average - 85%.
+- 92% of patients who responded said the last nurse they saw was good at explaining tests and treatments; CCG -83%; national average - 90%. - 84% of patients who responded said the last nurse they saw was good at involving them in decisions about their care; CCG - 78%; national average - 85%.